 The quota requirement for large medical equipment procurement became effective in March 2005.
 A medical institution that houses equipment purchased prior to that time is required to retroactively apply for and obtain a large medical equipment procurement license.
 If a medical institution is unable to obtain a procurement license as a result of a lack of procurement quotas for such medical equipment allocated to the region in which the medical institution is located, an interim procurement permit for large medical equipment must be obtained instead.
-As of December 31, 2013, of the 138 units of medical equipment in the centers in our network that are subject to large medical equipment procurement quota requirements, 116 were issued with a procurement license, 3 were issued with an interim procurement permit subsequent to the implementation of the quota requirement, 15 were issued with procurement permits or authorizations by competent regulatory authorities prior to the implementation of the quota requirement but have not received new procurement licenses or interim procurement permits under the quota requirements that became effective in 2005, and 6, which accounted for approximately 4.2%, 3.2% and 1.5% of our total net revenues in 2011, 2012 and 2013 respectively, have not yet been issued with any procurement license or permit.
+As of December 31, 2013, of the 138 units of medical equipment in the centers in our network that are subject to large medical equipment procurement quota requirements, 116 were issued with a procurement permits or authorizations by competent regulatory authorities prior to the implementation of the quota requirement but have not received new procurement licenses or interim procurement permits under the quota requirements that became effective in 2005, and 6, which accounted for approximately 4.2%, 3.2% and 1.5% of our total net revenues in 2011, 2012 and 2013 respectively, have not yet been issued with any procurement license or permit.
 Although our hospital partners have applied to the competent regulatory authorities for procurement licenses for these last six centers, we cannot assure you that they will be successful.
 If our hospital partners fail to receive either a procurement license or an interim procurement permit, the centers in our network operating such medical equipment may be required to discontinue operations and may be deprived of the revenue derived from the operation of such equipment or assessed a fine, any of which could have a material adverse effect on our business, financial condition and results of operation.

 We believe that the 20 units of equipment, for which procurement permits or authorizations were obtained from the regulatory authorities prior to the implementation of the quota requirement but no new procurement licenses or interim procurement permits under the 2005 quota requirements have been issued, are unlikely to face fines or other penalties from such regulatory authorities, although we cannot be certain.
 These 20 units of equipment accounted for approximately 12.5%, 6.6% and 3.7% of our total net revenues in 2011, 2012 and 2013, respectively.
 In addition, for the two units of medical equipment that were issued with interim procurement permits subsequent to the implementation of the quota requirement, the relevant regulations require that hospitals pay taxes derived from the use of equipment covered by such interim permits, which may increase the operating costs of the centers in our network that operate such equipment.
-Also, upon the expiration of the useful life of medical equipment issued with interim procurement permits, hospitals are not permitted to replace such medical equipment with a newer model, in which case we may not be able to continue or renew our agreements with such hospital partners with interim procurement permits for medical equipment reaching the end of its life unless they are able to obtain a new procurement license.
+Also, upon the expiration of the useful life of medical equipment issued with interim procurement permits do replace such medical equipment with a newer model, in which case we may not be able to continue or renew our agreements with such hospital partners with interim procurement permits for medical equipment reaching the end of its life unless they are able to obtain a new procurement license.